UON ranked in the world's top 150 for Psychology

 The University of Newcastle (UON) Australia's psychology discipline has ranked in the top 150 in the world, confirmed by the QS World University Rankings by Subject 2017.
 The excellent work of UON’s Pyschology researchers and staff is attributed to the ranking improving over 50 places from the top 200 in 2016.

-In addition to its innovative and globally recognised research, expanding international alliances have attributed to psychology at UON’s world ranking, with two of the discipline’s leading researchers, Associate Professor Frini Karayanidis and Associate Professor Juanita Todd, co-chairing the 2016 Australasian Cognitive Neuroscience Society (ACNS) Conference, held in Newcastle last November.
+In addition to its innovative and globally recognised research, expanding international alliances have attributed to psychology at UON’s world ranking, with two of the discipline’s leading researchers, Professor Frini Karayanidis and Associate Professor Juanita Todd, co-chairing the 2016 Australasian Cognitive Neuroscience Society (ACNS) Conference, held in Newcastle last November.
 The event attracted over 200 delegates from the Asia-Pacific region, who attended more than 90 oral presentations encompassing the Society’s primary research focus, the scientific study of the biological or brain foundations of mental processes and behaviour.

 Associate Professor Karayanidis is also a key contributor to the growth of the discipline’s research profile, with almost $900K in research funding secured in recent months.
 Associate Professor Karayanidis was awarded $492,500 by the Australian Research Council to lead her Discovery Project, commencing this year, which aims to model trajectories of cognitive control in adolescents and young adults.
 Additionally, cognitive modelling specialist, Dr Guy Hawkins, was awarded a $365,000 Discovery Early Career Researcher Award by the Australian Research Council to support his research, titled ‘Cognitive models of mental architectures in consumer preference’.